ZackFairMoaz/Machine-Learning/Supervised Learning/Linear Regression/README.md

 ```

 > [!NOTE]
-> * To download a folder from GitHub, navigate to your desired repository, select the folder you want to download from GitHub, copy the URL, navigate to https://download-directory.github.io/ and paste the URL into the text box, and hit enter.
 > * ***docker build*** is a command to build a Docker image.
 > * ***-t*** flag is used to tag the image with a name and optionally a tag.
 > * ***name*** is placeholder name of the image which can be customized to preference.